Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 ¿Me traes el paraguas, por favor? — Will you bring me the umbrella, please?

-Learn this analogy:
+You can learn this analogy:

 El que va, lleva